Best Tech Stack to Build a SaaS in 2023

 For those companies considering public clouds or partnering with a provider to access them, IT managers need to understand the degree of multi-tenancy supported by the vendor they are considering.

 In the SaaS space, you typically share resources like servers, heating, cooling, security and more.
-A benefit to this arrangement is not having to provision or manage any infrastructure or software above and beyond your own internal resources.
+A benefit of this arrangement is not having to provision or manage any infrastructure or software above and beyond your own internal resources.
 This enables you to get back to what you and your business do best on an everyday basis, instead of spending cycles managing and maintaining a lot of hardware and software.

 Kubernetes Components